tedthetrumpet/testpage/README.md

 # reminder of how to add samples in Estuary

 * create local subfolder for github pages site
+* make sure there are no spaces in the file names
 * copy aiff files in then convert to .wav
 	* cd to directory, then